vibhaa30/magic-mixers/README.md

 # magic-mixers
-computer vision based audio mixer
+computer vision based audio mixer using mediapipe CV and DSP controlled with raspberry pi and STM.